OpenNebula/docs/source/management_and_operations/users_groups_management/chmod.rst

 Managing Permissions in Sunstone
 ================================

 Sunstone offers a convenient way to manage resources permissions.
 This can be done by selecting resources from a view (for example the templates view) and click Info tab.
-The dialog lets the user conveniently set the resource's permissions.
+The dialog lets the user conveniently set the resource’s permissions.

 |sunstone_managing_permissions|